 Consider what it might really feeling?
 What would it prefer?

-What is that horse’s real need and how could you improve it?
+What does YOUR horse really need in his world and how could you improve his/her life?